 This is an optional document, and if you choose to use it there are many potential benefits.
 It defines the basic expectations for Internal Audit and your auditee, sets your scope and timeline, assigns staff leads, and more.
 You can present it to an auditee in paper form, or paste it into the body of an email.
 You can even get physical signatures if you desire.
 However you choose to communicate expectations for your projects, we have you covered.

 Test Accounts Audit Program

 When you have tested deposits or loans at a bank or credit union, you’ve probably come across some weird accounts.
 Once I stumbled across a series of products owned by one Mr. Donald Duck.
 Your company likely has a handful of designated accounts to be used for training and testing purposes.
 One of our subscribers decided to test the test accounts at their institution and asked us what we had available.
 We created the Test Accounts Audit Program for banks and credit unions.

 Test Accounts are easy to forget about when you’re not looking at one, and that makes them an easy target for fraud and error if the proper controls are not in place.
 Our program considers whether the accounts are setup appropriately to minimize risks, and guides you through some easy-to-follow tests to make sure they have not been used for nefarious purposes.
 If you ever decide to do a little digging in this area, check this program out.

 We hope these subscriber-inspired documents make their way into your risk-based audit plans and work programs in 2023 and beyond.
 Do you have an idea for a new document that belongs in the Library?
-Leave a comment or reach out and tell us about it!
+Reach out and tell us about it!
 Your idea just might make a future best list.

 To all of our readers and subscribers, we thank you for your support, and wish you all the best in 2023!